McCleanResearch/Beanshell-scripts-for-MicroManager-and-ImageJ/README.txt

 	Run the Script.
 	Follow the prompts

-The attached script does everything that we talked about.
-I have also attached a .csv file which shows you what the output looks like, and a trackMate.xml configuration file which you may want to use.

-Step 1:
-Move all of the stacks  that are similar to "Testing 7_11_2016 bent ZstackP0_1_MMStack_Pos0.ome.tif" into a single directory.

-Step 2:
-To run the script, open Fiji>Plugins>Macros>Record.
-Click the rectangle (or anything really), select Record:Beanshell, then click "Create" Then, open the attached .bsh script through File>Open

-Step 3:
-Run the Script.
-Follow the prompts

 	Step 4:
 	Analyze the data.
 Make a nice graph :)
+	Note that the ResultsTable created through FIJI will have column headers, but the CSV file will not.
+The column headers are Stack Name, Track_ID, Brightest Frame for that track, median intensity of brightest spot in that track, X_Position of that spot, 	 Y_Position of that spot

-OPTIONAL- You could also create your own trackmate.xml file to set different configurations.
+	OPTIONAL- You could also create your own trackmate.xml file to set different spot thresholds and track thresholds.
 	NOTE- When analyzing your data, note that I set the height of each pixel to 3.333 microns and the width to 1 micron.
-These are not realistic values, but they bias the tracking against vertically moving tracks (like we had talked about).
+These are 		not realistic values, but they bias the tracking against vertically moving tracks (which was useful in the original 			implementation).
+For unbiased tracking, use: "IJ.run(imp, "Set Scale...", "distance=1 known=1 pixel=1 unit=µm");"